dannylty/holoscrape/README.md

 pip3 install -r requirements.txt
 ```
 ### Configuring
+The in-built Holodex indexers require API keys to be supplied, and they are given by
+the env var `HOLODEX_API_KEY`.

 Config reading defaults to `config.json`.

 If `write_to_db` or `write_to_local` is `false`, their respective subconfigs can be omitted.